Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Frank H. Laukien - Bruker Corp.

-It's somewhat who bought it in one – in the last two or three years, still have a pretty modern system, and of course, continued support, so they may not be able to upgrade yet.
+Someone who bought one in the last two or three years, still have a pretty modern system, and of course, continued support, so they may not be able to upgrade yet.
 And ASP for these type of console upgrades where people keep the magnet, very often, they buy some additional probes with it.
 It can be anywhere from 200K to 500K, depending on what's included in the package.

 Let's say an ASP maybe, let's say 300K is a number in the ballpark, and I think that's probably as much detail as we can give you at this point, but maybe that helps you.